beirnem/symmetrical-bassoon/README.md

 ```

 ## Solution
-My solution assumes that the source EDIFACT data is received as an `.edi` file, as opposed to a data stream, or any other data format such as JSON.
+This solution assumes that the source EDIFACT data is received as an `.edi` file, as opposed to a data stream, or any other data format such as JSON.

 The solution parses the file into a string.
 The string is then read for a UNA segment to define the file's separators and creates a dictionary based on the segment, or uses the standard's defaults.